Syntax Document

 Basic Usage

-// Create an unbuffered channel
+// create unbuffered channel

-// Create a buffered channel
+// create buffered channel

-var ch_buf = chan_new<int>(5) // Create a channel with a buffer size of 5
+var ch_buf = chan_new<int>(5) // create channel with buffer size 5

-// Send data
+// send data

-ch.send(42) // Send data to the channel
+ch.send(42) // send data to channel

-// Receive data
+// receive data

 var msg = ch_str.recv()

-ch.close() // Close the channel
+ch.close() // close channel

 select Statement